 Providing Access to the Third Party

 When a student creates an account, the confirmation page displays the information the third party will need to use the account: username, password, and web address of the login page.
 The student communicates this information to the third party.
 The student is responsible for all the login information for the third party.
-The Registrar's Office or the Helpdesk can tell third parties where the login page is located, but cannot give out any information about usernames, passwords, or access privileges.
+The Office of the Registrar or the Helpdesk can tell third parties where the login page is located, but cannot give out any information about usernames, passwords, or access privileges.
 These offices cannot change access privileges.